MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 Extra features has been tested - experimenting a bit with embeddings with usage of Word2Vec embeddings averaged using Tf-Idf values of each of the words as weight.
 Also approach with usage of training dataset to train Doc2Vec embeddings has been used - which omits the need of averaging the vectors of words over statement.
 Finally the embeddings from [HerBERT model](https://huggingface.co/allegro/herbert-large-cased) were used as source of features for logistic regression model (last hidden state).

 Transformers like models with help of [adapters framework](https://docs.adapterhub.ml/index.html) were used to see the possibilities which could be achieved using more sophisticated methods and spending more time on optimizing hyper-parameters of models.
-The HerBERT model was used as the source of embeddings and as the base for model.
+The HerBERT model was used as the source of embeddings and as the base for model, the downside of this solution was  the fact that usage of HerBERT produced 1024 features so one more approach has been used - applying on the top of HerBERT the PCA decreasing the dimensionality from 1024 to 100.

 ### Training on different languages and testing on Polish
 After reaching some more relatable results for more polish data, I wanted to test if using different languages for training purposes (features relying on style of the the statement or numerical embeddings) could give better results due to the greater amount of data.